 Under normal market conditions, the Fund invests in a diversified portfolio of debt and equity securities worldwide.
-The Fund seeks income by investing in a portfolio of fixed and floating rate debt securities and debt obligations issued by government and government-related issuers or corporate entities worldwide, including in emerging markets, as well as stocks the Investment Manager believes offer attractive dividend yields.
+The Fund seeks income by investing in a portfolio of fixed and floating rate debt securities and debt obligations issued by government and government-related issuers or corporate entities worldwide, including in emerging markets, as well as stocks the Investment Managers believe offer attractive dividend yields.
 The Fund can invest less than 30% of its net assets in Mainland China through the Bond Connect or directly (also referred to as CIBM direct).
-The Fund may also purchase debt obligations issued by supranational entities organised or supported by several national governments, such as the International Bank for Reconstruction and Development or the European Investment Bank.
-The Fund may invest in investment grade and non-investment grade debts securities issued by US and non-US issuers including securities in default.
-The Fund may utilise financial derivative instruments for hedging, efficient portfolio management and investment purposes.
-These financial derivative instruments may be dealt either in Regulated Markets or over-the-counter, and may include, inter alia, swaps (such as credit default swaps or fixed income related total return swaps), forwards and cross forwards, futures contracts (including futures based on equity, equity index, interest rate, currency and government securities), as well as options.
-Use of financial derivative instruments may result in negative exposures in a specific yield curve/duration, currency or credit.
-The Fund may invest up to 10% of its net assets in units of UCITS and other UCIs.
-The Fund may invest in fixed or floating rate debt securities either directly or through regulated investment funds (subject to the limits indicated above).
-The Investment Manager may take temporary defensive cash position when it believes the securities trading markets or the economies of countries where the Fund invests are experiencing excessive volatility or prolonged general decline or other adverse conditions.
+The Fund may also purchase debt obligations issued by supranational entities organised or supported by several national governments, such as the International Bank for

-32 The level of leverage in the Fund may be higher or lower than the expected level shown above in certain circumstances, such as high market volatility.
+The level of leverage in the Fund may be higher or lower than the expected level shown above in certain circumstances, such as high market volatility.